PanthR/panthrLang/docs/deviationsFromR.md

 - `diff` does not currently accept other parameters than the vector `x`.
 - `<-` and `=` assignments are both turned into `<-` in expressions.
 - PanthR does not have NaN.
 All "missing values" are NA.
 NaN is parsed and converted internally to NA.
+- `x[]` is parsed by R as having one "empty" argument, while `f()` is not parsed as having any arguments.
+In panthR they are both treated as having no arguments.

+# Design decisions

+- "builtin" functions are also provided a secret second argument, the current Environment instance.
+This allows the base package methods to access the environment, so we can implement the environment-related methods.